 Our supermarkets are stocked with more products than ever before.
-Popular culinary shows and gourmet stores have taught us to differentiate paleo from keto, and pick vegan ingredients to spice up our non-GMO diet.
-But the multiplicity of choices and explosion of information has led the modern consumer to face a serious dilemma — we don’t know where our food comes from.
+Popular culinary shows and gourmet stores have taught us to differentiate paleo from keto and pick vegan ingredients to spice up our non-GMO diet.
+But the multiplicity of choices and explosion of information has led the modern consumer to face a serious dilemma — food traceability.
+We simply don’t know where our food comes from!

-It isn’t surprising then, that we’ve become just as interested about what’s printed outside the package, as we are about what’s inside it.
-Food packaging labels are not just about a slightly smudged manufacturing date accompanied with the expiry, they’re covered in fine print that attempt to tell you a little bit more about what you’re about to consume.
+It isn’t surprising then, that we’ve become just as interested in what’s printed outside the package, as we are about what’s inside it.
+Food packaging labels are not just about a slightly smudged manufacturing date accompanied with the expiry, they’re covered in fine print that attempts to tell you a little bit more about what you’re about to consume.

-It’s a good start.
+It is a good start.
 But evidently, that’s not close to good enough.
 Data from WHO suggests that an estimated 600 million fall ill after eating contaminated food every year.
-Of this, a whopping 420,000 people die every year due to food related illnesses.
+Of this, a whopping 420,000 people die every year due to food-related illnesses.

 All this conversation around food safety has made brands sit up and take notice.
 It is what inspired Honeysuckle White, a Cargill-owned brand, to launch a campaign last Thanksgiving allowing consumers to trace the origins of their turkey.
 A first of its kind initiative, the brand announced that shoppers in Texas could plug the code on their turkey’s packaging into the company’s web page and learn more about the bird that graced their Thanksgiving table.
 The consumer would get information about the farm where the bird was grown, view photos and videos of the farm, and find out more about the farm owners.

-Food traceability is increasingly becoming an important aspect for building trust between food brands and their customers.
+Food traceability is increasingly becoming an important aspect of building trust between food brands and their customers.
 This is especially true since most products are made up of ingredients that are sourced from all over the country, and often even span across countries.
-We have a global pantry, and no matter how strict our regulations and food safety norms, this widespread canvas makes it difficult for regulatory bodies to monitor each and every ingredient that lands up on our plate.
+We have a global pantry, and no matter how strict our regulations and food safety norms are, this widespread canvas makes it difficult for regulatory bodies to monitor each and every ingredient that lands up on our plate.

 “Thirty years ago, if you had a little problem, you were not going to get discovered.
 Now the chances of getting caught are significant, and it can be the end of your company.”

 Food recalls have seen an increase in recent years and it has contributed to the increase in the importance of traceability.
-Annual product recalls by the US Department of Agriculture, which regulates meat producers, is up 83.4 percent from 2012 through 2017, while the number is a staggering 92.7 percent for recalls by the Food and Drug Administration during the same time period, which monitors everything else.
+Annual product recalls by the US Department of Agriculture (USDA), which regulates meat producers, are up 83.4% from 2012 through 2017, while the number is a staggering 92.7% for recalls by the FDA during the same time period, which monitors everything else.

 As a result, more and more companies are seeing traceability as the best way to keep a track of what’s happening with their products at every point in the supply chain.
-Right from the manufacturers, to the wholesalers and retailers, everyone is recognising the importance of food traceability as a means to increase transparency and minimise risks.
+Right from the manufacturers, to the wholesalers and retailers, everyone is recognizing the importance of food traceability as a means to increase transparency and minimize risks.